 - Worsening chest pain or heart attack.
 When you first start taking Amturnide or increase your dose, you may have a heart attack or your angina may get worse.
 If that happens, call your doctor right away or go directly to the nearest hospital emergency room.

-- Worsening of lupus.
+- Active or Worsened Systemic Lupus Erythematosus (SLE).
 One of the medicines in Amturnide may cause your lupus to become active or get worse.
 Tell your doctor if your lupus gets worse or becomes active while taking Amturnide.

-- Low potassium level (hypokalemia).
+- Amturnide may affect your potassium levels.
 Your doctor will do blood tests to check your potassium levels.

 - decrease in vision